 At the river Rhone, Hannibal’s army was confronted by massed ranks of the Volcae tribesmen opposed to Carthage.
 Hannibal dispatched Hanno, the son of Bomilcar with a force of Spanish infantry to cross the Rhone upriver in order to launch a surprise attack on the tribesmen from the rear.

 The Roman historian, Titus Livius aka Livy also mentions a cavalry engagement fought on the eastern bank of the Rhone.
 He states that three hundred Roman and Gaul cavalry clashed with a column of five hundred Numidian horsemen.
 Both sides suffered heavy losses, but the Romans got the upper hand and the Numidians broke and fled.

 218 BC was a turbulent year in Iberia and Northern Italy.
-Hannibal Barca led his army north from the port city of Cartagena (Qart Hadasht) in Barca held Iberia.
-Crossing the Ebro River, his army subdued the independent tribes there through war or treaty before crossing the Rhône and disappearing into the Alps en route to the Italian peninsular (Maharra – Sons of Iberia).
+Hannibal Barca led his army north from the port city of Qart Hadasht (Cartagena) in Barca held Iberia.
+Crossing the Ebro River, his army subdued the independent tribes there through war or treaty before crossing the Rhône and disappearing into the Alps en route to the Italian peninsular (Battle Cloud, Sons of Iberia, Book 2).